sohzm/dotfiles/README.md

 Take whatever you want.

+Current GTK theme is [Flat Remix](https://github.com/daniruiz/flat-remix-gtk).

-GTK theme is taken from [Tokyo Night Linux theme](https://github.com/koiosdev/Tokyo-Night-Linux).
+GTK theme was taken from [Tokyo Night Linux theme](https://github.com/koiosdev/Tokyo-Night-Linux).

 i3wm has a dwm like master-stack layout taken from [i3-layouts](https://github.com/eliep/i3-layouts), so you'll have to install that too